thalhazubair/AI-Gen-App/Readme.md

 Once you have API keys, configure the backend (backend/app.js) with the OpenAI and Stability AI API keys to enable image in the web application.

+# Setup and Installation

+Here's how you can set up this project on your local machine.

+# Prerequisites

+Node.js (v12.18.3 or newer)
+npm (v6.14.6 or newer)

+# Clone the repository

+`git clone git clone https://github.com/thalhazubair/OpenAi-StableDifusion_sample.git`

+`cd OPENAI-STABLEDIFUSION_SAMPLE`

+# Environment Variables

+Create a .env file in the backend directory.
+Here's what you need:

+`stabilityAI=your_stability_api_ke`
+`openaiApiKey=your_openai_api_key`

+# Installing Dependencies

+Navigate to both the frontend and backend directories and run the following command:

+`npm install`

+# Running the Application

+To run the application, you need to start both the front-end and back-end servers.

+## Start the Backend Server

+Navigate to the backend directory and run the following command:

+`npm start`

+## Start the Frontend Server

+Navigate to the frontend directory and run the following command:

+`npm start`

+Open your browser and visit http://localhost:9000 to interact with the application.

+# Conclusion

+This project provides an insightful and practical way of understanding how to develop applications using generative AI.
+The aim is to inspire developers to imagine and create even more powerful and intelligent applications using the AI tools available today.

 # Make sure to keep your API keys confidential and avoid sharing them in public repositories or with unauthorized individuals.